security-force-monitor/research-handbook/source/persons_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field provides a human readable counterpart to the ``about_entity:ref:claim``.
+This field provides a human readable counterpart to the ``about_entity:ref:claim`` which combines the various elements of the claim into a single text field.
 This field can be manually added by a researcher or automatically populated by the system after import.
 For a ``person`` best practice is to use the ``name:annotation`` in this field.

 name:annotation